neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 The agreement procedure for the optimal number of factors suggested that the 125 indices can be mapped on a multidimensional space of 14 orthogonal latent factors, that we extracted using a *varimax* rotation.
-We then took interest in the loading profile of each indices, and in particular the latent dimension that maximally related to each index (see **Figure 3**).
+We then took interest in the loading profile of each index, and in particular the latent dimension that it maximally relates to (see **Figure 3**).

-The first factor is the closest to the largest amount of indices.
-Many indices with positive and strong loadings are particularly sensitive to the deviation of consecutive differences (e.g., *ShanEn - D*, *NLDFD*, *PFD - D*).
-It was negatively loaded by indices related to Detrended Fluctuation Analysis (DFA), which tend to index the presence of long-term correlations.
-This latent factor might encapsulate the predominance of short-term vs. long-term unpredictability.
-Indices that are the most representative (positively and negatively) and have a relatively low computational cost include *ShanEn - D*, *NLDFD*, *PFD - D*, and *AttEn*, *PSDFD*, *FuzzyMSEn*.
-The second factor was loaded maximally by signal *length* and *SD*, and thus might not capture features of complexity *per se*.
-Indices the most related to it were indices known to be sensitive to signal length, such as *ApEn*.
+This first factor is the closest to the largest amount of indices, and is positively loaded by indices that are sensitive to the deviation of consecutive differences (e.g., *ShanEn - D*, *NLDFD*, *PFD - D*).
+In line with this, this factor was negatively loaded by indices related to Detrended Fluctuation Analysis (DFA), which tends to index the presence of long-term correlations.
+As such, this latent factor might encapsulate the predominance of short-term vs. long-term unpredictability.
+The second factor was strongly loaded by signal *length* and *SD*, and thus might not capture features of complexity *per se*.
+Indices with the most relation to it were indices known to be sensitive to signal length, such as *ApEn*.
 The third factor included multiscale indices, such as *MSWPEn*.
-The fourth factor included indices that quantified the diversity of the tendency of a signal to revisit a past state (within a certain tolerance threshold).
-It was positively loaded by *ShanEn - r* and negatively by *RQA - Reccurence Rate*.
-The fifth factor was loaded by permutation entropy indices, such as *WPEn*.
-The sixth factor was driven by indices that were based on converting the signal into a number of bins.
+The fourth factor was loaded by permutation entropy indices, such as *WPEn*.
+The fifth and the sixth factors were loaded by indices grouped by the signal symbolization method used (by a tolerance level *r*, or by the number of bins for the fifth and the sixth factors, respectively).
 The seventh factor was loaded positively by the amount of noise, and negatively by multifractal indices such as *MFDFA - Increment*, suggesting a sensitivity to regularity.
-The last notable result is that indices based on a symbolization (discretization) of the time series do tend to create factors alongside the symbolization method.
-Finally, as a manipulation check of our factorization method, the random vector does indeed form its own factor, and doesn’t load unto anything else.
+Finally, as a manipulation check for our factorization method, the random vector did not load unto any factors.

 ### Hierarchical Clustering and Connectivity Network